🌉 Pittsburgh, PA

 A mid-range bathroom remodel in Pittsburgh runs $14,000–$24,000 in 2026 — approximately 6% below the national average and dramatically below Philadelphia or New York pricing for comparable scope.
 Pittsburgh's cost structure is a legacy of its large, experienced construction workforce and lower overall cost of living.

-Last updated: Q2 2026 · Cost data sourced from local contractor quotes and RSMeans regional indexes
+Last updated: Q2 2026 · Cost ranges based on internal contractor cost models and regional construction indexes

 Average Bathroom Remodel Cost in Pittsburgh

-Based on local contractor quotes and 2026 RSMeans regional pricing data
+Based on internal contractor cost models and 2026 regional construction cost indexes

 Basic